vitonsky/blog/posts/2024/october/system-approach/2024-10-08-system-approach.md

 To be efficient in reach the goals, team must always rely on system, but not individuals.
 Individual efficiency is important though, and shall be encouraged, but must not be expected.
 Otherwise you will have random quality, false expectations, absolute no sustainability, and your business will be done once your top programmer leave to another job.
 This is why a business must have interest in system approach over trust to individuals.

 So, how to think in system terms?
 Operate on high level!
 - Improve a workflows, not an individuals.
-Make workflow the lever to apply effort.
+Make process the lever to apply effort.
 - Find a problems that occurs systematically, introduce a processes to resolve the problem, and **make process over people**.

 Processes works like tests in programming.
 When you found a bug, it is not enough to just fix this bug, since the same bug may occurs on next week, once somebody other will make changes in code.
 To fix bug, programmer must add test to ensure a problem will be found if bug will reproduces again.